 The Atlantic bigeye tuna stock is currently being harvested at sustainable levels.
-However, there are uncertainties regarding the status of the stock, and managers and scientists are still concerned about the high levels of juvenile bigeye tuna catches in certain fisheries.
+However, managers and scientists are still concerned about the high levels of juvenile bigeye tuna catches in certain fisheries.
+There is particularly concern regarding tropical tuna fisheries around fishing aggregating devices (FADs), floating objects that are designed and strategically placed to attract pelagic fish.
+In 2013, ICCAT adopted a measure to expand reporting requirements for tropical tuna fisheries using FADS.
+The measure will improve data collection and allow ICCAT scientists to better characterize the fishing effort associated with FAD fishing.
 Strong international cooperation is needed for appropriate management and conservation of this fishery resource.

 - Ocean perch